7th avenue lrt refurbishment

 7th Avenue connects people, business, and open spaces as part of a revitalized urban realm.

 LOCATION Calgary, AB

-The redesigned street links people, businesses, trains, and buses in a vibrant urban corridor.
+The redesign links people, businesses, trains, and buses in a vibrant urban corridor.
 The corridor includes 11 new four-car long stations, a new traction power system, improved infrastructure for the accommodation of buses, and a significantly upgraded urban landscape with new interfaces to adjacent buildings.
 All of this work was done under full revenue service over a decade, and has completely transformed the face of downtown Calgary.

 2008 - Urban Design Award